Top BIM Software Tools in 2023

 - May struggle with larger project files

-- Vectorworks Architect uses a worldwide network of global distributors to deliver its products across the globe.
-Unfortunately, that means there is little to no public information available about the pricing of Vectorworks Architect, but it should differ quite a lot depending on the location.
+- Vectorworks Architect uses a worldwide network of global distributors to deliver its products around the globe.
+Unfortunately, that means there is little to no publicly available information about the pricing of Vectorworks Architect, but expect it to differ quite a lot depending on location.

 My personal opinion about Vectorworks Architect:

-Vectorworks Architect is a rather interesting choice when it comes to 3D BIM software – a solution that combines BIM features with CAD features based on the self-proclaimed “most flexible 3D modeling engine available”.
-It can perform accurate rendering, and is generally known as a relatively user-friendly modeling solution.
+Vectorworks Architect is a rather interesting choice when it comes to 3D BIM software.
+It is a solution that combines BIM features with CAD features based on the self-proclaimed “most flexible 3D modeling engine available”.
+It can perform accurate rendering and is generally known as a relatively user-friendly modeling solution.
 At the same time, it may not be the best fit for companies that expect much from Vectorworks Architect’s BIM capabilities, and there are still some features that are not as polished as the rest.
-All in all, it is still a viable option for the majority of 3D BIM tasks, and it also performs at its best with small-scale projects that rely a lot on creativity instead of sheer size.
+All in all, it is a viable option for the majority of 3D BIM tasks, and it also performs at its best with small-scale projects that rely a lot on creativity instead of sheer size.

 Edificius